Watsontown police chief urges protesters to get tested

 "For this, this is a necessary cause.
 If I had to expose myself, I think for this issue, I'm alright with that.
 I'm comfortable with that," Rodriguez said.

-If you are going to a protest, healthcare professionals say you should wear a mask, don't touch your face, and try to stay six feet apart.
+If you are going to a protest, health care professionals say you should wear a mask, don't touch your face, and try to stay 6 feet apart.

 Dr. Doyle Ashburn, of Evangelical Community Hospital near Lewisburg, said the fact that most demonstrations are outside is helpful, but only to an extent.

-"It's very ventilated, there is a lot of airflow and the risk is a little bit less than being indoors but if you're in a large crowd and you're shoulder to shoulder with people, there is still a risk that you can get infected," Dr. Ashburn said.
+"It's very ventilated, there is a lot of airflow, and the risk is a little bit less than being indoors, but if you're in a large crowd and you're shoulder to shoulder with people, there is still a risk that you can get infected," Dr. Ashburn said.

-The chief of police in Watsontown said his officers will be responding in person only to emergency calls until they know the results of their Covid-19 tests.
+The chief of police in Watsontown said his officers will be responding in person only to emergency calls until they know the results of their COVID-19 tests.